headcrab-junkyard/OGS/README.md

 # GoldSource Killer

+>Gold Source is a version of Quake and Quake is open source so maybe that is an option for you.
+>
+>Kind regards,
+>
+>Mike

-Clean reimplementation of the GoldSource game engine (common base for OpenGS/Magenta/ReplicaSource engines)
+Clean open source reimplementation of the GoldSource game engine
+Based on original Quake (Id Tech 2) engine sources

 ## Mini-Q&A